 If you smoke or used to smoke

-If you currently smoke or have smoked in the past, please contact the NHS Lung Health Check Team using the information in your invitation to book your appointment.
-Please do this within 2 weeks of receiving your letter so that you don’t miss your chance to have an NHS Lung Health Check.
+If you currently smoke or have smoked in the past, you will receive an appointment letter.
+If you need to change your appointment, please contact the NHS Lung Health Check Team using the information in your letter.
+Please do this within two weeks of receiving your letter so that you don’t miss your chance to have an NHS Lung Health Check.

 Some people may feel worried about having an NHS Lung Health Check.
 We are happy to answer any questions you may have about the checks.
 We have also produced a series of Frequently Asked Questions (FAQs) which might answer your questions with the need to contact us.